Open

 Sue A. Kaplan

-Sue A. Kaplan is a Research Professor in the Division of General Internal Medicine at New York University’s School of Medicine and a Research Scientist at the Robert F. Wagner Graduate School of Public Service, where she served for two years as Director of the Health Policy and Management Program and for 10 years as the Associate Director of the Center for Health and Public Service Research.
-Since 2013, she has served as the Director of the NYU Langone Health Community Service Plan, a multi-sector initiative that works to promote health in the communities of Sunset Park and Red Hook in Brooklyn, and on the Lower East Side and Chinatown in Manhattan.
-Before coming to NYU, Ms. Kaplan was the Vice President for Planning and Director of Special Projects and Policy at NYC Health + Hospitals.
+Sue A. Kaplan is a research professor in the Division of General Internal Medicine at NYU’s School of Medicine and a Research Scientist at the Robert F. Wagner Graduate School of Public Service, where she served for two years as director of the Health Policy and Management Program and for 10 years as the associate director of the Center for Health and Public Service Research.
+Since 2013, she has served as the director of the NYU Langone Health Community Service Plan, a multi-sector initiative that works to promote health in the communities of Sunset Park and Red Hook in Brooklyn, and on the Lower East Side and Chinatown in Manhattan.
+Before coming to NYU, Ms. Kaplan was the vice president for Planning and director of Special Projects and Policy at NYC Health + Hospitals.

 Elbrun Kimmelman

-Elbrun Kimmelman has served the nonprofit sector for more than 30 years in development, culture preservation, education, and foreign policy.
-She founded several organizations that raise funds in the United States to be used abroad to support, for example, the restoration of Osmania Woman’s College in India, the expansion of the collections of the National Galleries of Scotland, performances abroad of the London Philharmonic, and a College in Istanbul, Turkey.
+Elbrun Kimmelman (’72) has served the nonprofit sector for more than 30 years in development, culture preservation, education, and foreign policy.
+She founded several organizations that raise funds in the United States to be used abroad to support, for example, the restoration of Osmania Woman ‘s College in India, the expansion of the collections of the National Galleries of Scotland, performances abroad of the London Philharmonic, and a College in Istanbul, Turkey.
 She is a pioneer in the use of American marketing and advertising techniques for helping to achieve development goals in nations throughout South and Central America, the Philippines, Mexico and India, advising key governmental agencies, implementing and evaluating on-the-ground projects.
-Additionally, she served as Chairman of the New York Council for the Humanities, as a trustee of the National Institute of Social Science, and is a 20-year board member of Foreign Policy Association.
+Additionally, she served as chairman of the New York Council for the Humanities, as a trustee of the National Institute of Social Science, and is a 20 year board member of Foreign Policy Association.

 Stanley S. Litow